unoplatform/uno.toolkit.ui/doc/cupertino-getting-started.md

     </Application>
     ```

+---

 ## Customization

-For instructions on changing the default color palette or the font family, please refer to the [Customization section in Uno.Cupertino guide](https://platform.uno/docs/articles/external/uno.themes/doc/cupertino-getting-started.html#customization).
+For instructions on changing the default color palette or the font family, please refer to the [Uno Cupertino Customization guide](xref:Uno.Themes.Cupertino.GetStarted#customization).